 Rock Armour

-These are often large boulders placed along the base of a cliff to absorb energy from waves and to reduce backwash by encouraging percolation.
+Rock armour is a barrier of large boulders placed before a cliff or sea wall to absorb wave energy and reduce backwash by encouraging percolation.

 Advantages of rock armour